schmettow/ylab-edge-pro/README.md

 **YLab Edge Pro** is the version to use for **STM32** microcontrollers.
 Currently, Pro is also the most powerful version in terms of channels and throughput.
-However, it is not interactive, like YLab Go.
+However, it is not interactive, like [YLab Edge Go](https://github.com/schmettow/ylab-edge-go).

 # Current status

 Currenty, the following devices are implemented using [Embassy]: https://embassy.dev/.
 All devices are running in their own async task.

-+ LED
++ LED control
 + on-board ADC channels
++ USART data transfer

 A test system with